samtap/fang-hacks/README.md

 ## Hacks
 When the status page shows the hacks have been applied successfully, the following features are available:
-- You can place any binaries, scripts etc. you need on the ext2 partition.
-The device only has limited space available on internal flash so you don't risk running out of space.
+- You can place any binaries, scripts etc. you need in the ext2 partition on the sd-card.
+The device only has limited space available on internal flash so this way you don't risk running out of space.
 - A busybox build is provided with many applets available such as telnetd, ftpd, netcat.
 - Scripts placed in hacks/etc/scripts will be automatically executed after the device boots.

 Scripts can be enabled and disabled by visiting ```http://device-ip/cgi-bin/scripts```